 About the Project

-G-AVDF first flew in April 1967 and became the first of 176 aircraft built.
-The beagle pup was designed as a single-engine all-metal two-seat aerobatic aircraft or as a four-seat touring aircraft.
+The original Beagle Pup prototype (G-AVDF) first flew in April 1967 and was the initial version of the 176 aircraft eventually built.
+The Pup was designed as a single-engine all-metal two-seat aerobatic aircraft or as a four-seat touring aircraft.
 The aircraft had been in storage for many years, and the plan was for it to be restored to flying condition by the 50th Anniversary of the aircraft in April 2017.

 As the project continued, the owner David Collings decided to source a donor aircraft to provide spare parts but whilst some parts were a straight fit, it soon became clear when attempting to use some production donor parts, how very different the prototype was.
 Holes were in different places and screws different sizes, strakes were a different shape and so it went on.

-With no access to the relevant original plans, the PES Performance team worked with ATSO to see if the spars could be reverse engineered to the required size and shape.
-PES Scanning were able to use 3D optical scanning to provide ATSO with a full record of the aircraft’s exact measurements.
+One crucial set of donor parts that were different were the wing spars; the parts that attach the wings to the fuselage.
+The original spars could not be reused, and with no access to the relevant original plans, the PES Performance team worked with ATSO to see if the spars could be reverse engineered to the required size and shape.